metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_probe_v1beta1_manifest.md

 page_title: "k8s_operator_victoriametrics_com_vm_probe_v1beta1_manifest Data Source - terraform-provider-k8s"
 subcategory: "operator.victoriametrics.com"
 description: |-
-  VMProbe defines a probe for targets, that will be executed with prober,like blackbox exporter.It helps to monitor reachability of target with various checks.
+  VMProbe defines a probe for targets, that will be executed with prober, like blackbox exporter.
+It helps to monitor reachability of target with various checks.
 ---

 # k8s_operator_victoriametrics_com_vm_probe_v1beta1_manifest (Data Source)

-VMProbe defines a probe for targets, that will be executed with prober,like blackbox exporter.It helps to monitor reachability of target with various checks.
+VMProbe defines a probe for targets, that will be executed with prober, like blackbox exporter.
+It helps to monitor reachability of target with various checks.

 ## Example Usage